 Travel- and accommodation grants are available to all NRSN members who participate in PhD courses outside of their home institution.
 Normally, the travel grants cover travelling expenses and are limited to 2000 NOK for the roundtrip, including public transportation to/from the airport.
 Please note that private transportation is not included.
 If the course is split in two, you will receive 2000 NOK for the two round trips and so forth.
-NRSN will cover your accomodation up to 1200 NOK per night.
-You have to buy your tickets and arrange your accomodation yourself unsless told otherwise.
-Go to travel reimbursments to learn more about it.
+NRSN will cover your accommodation up to 1200 NOK per night.
+You have to buy your tickets and arrange your accommodation yourself unless told otherwise.
+Go to travel reimbursements to learn more about it.
 In the award letter, you will be informed if the hotel accommodation will be provided by NRSN, or if you have to make this arrangement yourself.
 NRSN will reimburse your expenses after the event, according to the conditions specified in the award letter.

 Apply for a NRSN travel grant